Pardeep Goyal (Failure to Survival Journey)

 I started my career as a software engineer in 2006 and then I got transferred to the USA for client site work – a dream of a software engineer came true.

 I started earning in US Dollars rather than Indian Rupees – my US salary became approximately 5 times of my Indian salary.

 But I was not happy.
 I was earning well but the work was juiceless.
 Boring to death.

-I was not doing anything meaningful for the world or for myself.
-I was spending 90% of my time in the excel sheets rather than actually coding software.
+I was not doing anything meaningful to the world.
+I was spending most of my time in the excel sheets and status reports rather than actually making softwares.

 I wanted to start a business but I had no courage to leave the job.